dotnet/try-samples/101-linq-samples/docs/conversions.md

 ## Convert elements that match a type

-This sample uses `OfType` to return only the elements of the array that are of type double.
+This sample uses `OfType` to return only the elements of the array that are of type `double`.

 ``` cs --region convert-to-type --source-file ../src/Conversions.cs --project ../src/Try101LinqSamples.csproj
 ```